Everyone has emotions. Even me. But I’m different. Emotions aren’t things I like. They scare me.

 I paused, the spoon half-way to my lips, as I heard another scream from outside.
 I slammed my bowl down on my bedside table and stomped to the window.

 A car had screeched to a halt in the middle of our cul-de-sac and the driver – a man, probably no older than thirty – had got out and was banging the bonnet of the car while yelling furiously.
 The passenger was still in her seat, belt on and with the door locked.
 She was crying, which reminded me of my Mum, but then something dawned on me – it wasn’t just normal crying.
-It wasn’t often that I recognised different degrees of emotions, but this time I could – because the change was drastic.
+It wasn’t often that I recognised different degrees of emotions, but this time I could – because the difference was dramatic.
 She was sobbing uncontrollably, like she had no control over her tears at all.
 The man banging the car bonnet didn’t seem to have much control either.

 I felt sick.
 I staggered away from the window, appalled by what I had seen.
 The sudden rush of emotions was overwhelming.
 I fell backwards and, as my legs banged against the base of the bed, a thought struck me.